radumarias/rencfs/README.md

 # Key features

-- Security using well known audited AEAD cryptography primitives
+- Security using well-known audited AEAD cryptography primitives
 - Data integrity, data is written with WAL to ensure integrity even on crash or power loss
 - All metadata and content are encrypted
 - Safe manage of credentials in memory with mlock(2) and zeroize